hm-tamim/student-companion-android/README.md

 **Class Routine:**

 Fully-functional class routine shows in a calendar.
+Helps to make plan and find out in which date, there's no class.

 **Faculties Profiles:**

 Show all faculty profiles of the courses a student have taken.
-Profiles include important information like full name, picture, initial, rank, department, email, phone number etc.
+Profiles include important information like full name, picture, initial, rank, department, email, phone number etc. From here, they can easily contact with their teacher.

 **E-books Suggestions**

 Student will get eBooks suggestions for their courses.